sebkraemer/sebkraemer/README.md

 As a consequence, I started learning Golang (twice), my latest attempt is the #100DaysOfCode challenge, following the concept of *learning in public*.

 Recently soft aspects of SW development, i.e. the human factor, got my attention.
+I think the next language I want to have a peek at is [Rust](https://www.rust-lang.org/learn).

 <!--
 ## 🥞 Tech Stack